lcrespom/nash/docs/manual.md

 ## Support for remote connections
-Because `nash` is just a UI wrapper around `bash`, it can be used in a remote connection **even if `nash` is not installed in the remote system**.
+Because `nash` is just a UI wrapper around `bash`, it can be used in a remote connection **even if `nash` is not installed in the remote system**: only `bash` is required.

-When connecting to a remote system, e.g. via `ssh` or using a `docker run -it ...` command, the UI will be the default one provided by bash.
-If at any moment the user types `ctrl+r` at the command line, `nash` will gain control of the line editor and provide the same functionality as on the machine it was installed.
+When connecting to a remote system, e.g. via `ssh` or using a `docker run -it ...` command, the UI will be the default one provided by the remote system.
+If the remote shell is `bash`, the user can type `ctrl+r` at the command line to make `nash` take control of the line editor and provide the same functionality as on the machine it was installed.